Coherent Tannaka duality and algebraicity of Hom-stacks: Introduction

-The equivalence of $\TF_X(T)$ when $X$ has the resolution property has appeared in various forms in the work of others (cf.\ Sch\"appi \cite[Thm.~1.3.2]{2012arXiv1206.2764S}, Savin~\cite{MR2207852} and Brandenburg \cite[Cor.~5.7.12]{brandenburg_thesis}).
-Since this case is an essential stepping stone in the proof of our main theorem (Theorem~\ref{T:main_tannaka_non-noeth}), we have included a full proof in Theorem~\ref{T:resprop-tensorial}.
-A key point, which has been observed by many, is that vector bundles on $X$ are dualizable objects in $\QCoh(X)$ and that any tensor functor preserves dualizable objects.
+An algebraic stack $X$ has the \emph{resolution property} if every quasi-coherent sheaf is a quotient of a direct sum of vector bundles.
+In Theorem~\ref{T:resprop-tensorial} we establish the equivalence of $\TF{X}(T)$ when $X$ has affine diagonal and the resolution property.
+This result has appeared in various forms in the work of others (cf.\ Sch\"appi \cite[Thm.~1.3.2]{2012arXiv1206.2764S}, Savin~\cite{MR2207852} and Brandenburg \cite[Cor.~5.7.12]{brandenburg_thesis}) and forms an essential stepping stone in the proof of our main theorem (Theorem \ref{T:main_tannaka_non-noeth}).

-In general, there are not enough vector bundles.
-Indeed, if $X$ has enough vector bundles, then $X$ has affine diagonal \cite[Prop.~1.3]{MR2108211}.
+In general, there are stacks---even schemes---that do not have the resolution property.
+Indeed, if $X$ has the resolution property, then $X$ has at least affine diagonal \cite[Prop.~1.3]{MR2108211}.
 Our proof uses the following three ideas to overcome this problem: \begin{enumerate} \item If $U\subseteq X$ is a quasi-compact open immersion and $\QCoh(X)\to \QCoh(T)$ is a tensor functor, then there is an induced tensor functor $\QCoh(U)\to \QCoh(V)$ where $V\subseteq T$ is the ``inverse image of $U$''.
 The proof of this is based on ideas of Brandenburg and Chirvasitu~\cite{MR3144607}.
-(Section~\ref{S:tensor-localization}) \item If $X$ is an infinitesimal neighborhood of a stack with the resolution property, then $\TF_X(T)$ is an equivalence for all $T$.
+(Section~\ref{S:tensor-localization}) \item If $X$ is an infinitesimal neighborhood of a stack with the resolution property, then $\TF{X}(T)$ is an equivalence for all $T$.
 (Section~\ref{S:main-lemma}) \item There is a constructible stratification of $X$ into stacks with affine diagonal and the resolution property (Proposition~\ref{P:filtrations-exists}).
-We deduce the main theorem by induction on the number of strata using formal gluings~\cite{MR1432058}.
+We deduce the main theorem by induction on the number of strata using formal gluings~\cite{MR1432058,mayer-vietoris}.
 This step uses special cases of Corollaries~\ref{C:application-fpqc-stack} and \ref{C:application-completions}.
-(Sections~\ref{S:formal-gluings} and~\ref{S:filtrations}) \end{enumerate} In Appendix~\ref{S:formal-gluings-etale}, we extend the results of~\cite{MR1432058} to non-separated algebraic spaces.
-We are thus able to prove the main theorems without assuming that the diagonal of $X$ is separated.
+(Sections~\ref{S:formal-gluings} and~\ref{S:filtrations}) \end{enumerate} In the third step, we assume that our functors preserve sheaves of finite type.